Fall Wine Festival in the Okanagan is the perfect time to discover new wines from some of the Okanagan’s best wineries.

 Fall Wine Festival runs Oct.
 1 – 11 throughout the Okanagan.
 The Fall Okanagan Wine Festival, now in its 35th year, is the premier event produced by the Okanagan Wine Festivals Society.
 The timing is perfect.
 The event takes place during grape harvest which gives attendees great access to have a sneak peek at what is involved in creating wine.

-In advance of the Okanagan Fall Wine Festival, Jane Hoffman Group is sharing some of our favourite Okanagan wines.
+In advance of the Okanagan Fall Wine Festival, Jane Hoffman Realty is sharing some of our favourite Okanagan wines.
 Deciding just one Okanagan wine was a difficult task.
 After all, we live in wine country and enjoy the variety of wine and wineries available at our doorstep.

 4 Okanagan Wines You Should Try This Fall